HuzaifaChaudary/HuzaifaChaudary/README.md

 - 👋 Hi, I’m @HuzaifaChaudary.
 - 👀 I’m interested in Changing World.
 - 🌱 I’m currently learning Full Stack Web Application and Data Scientist to be.
-- 💞️ I’m looking to collaborate on New World Order 2045.
+- 💞️ I’m looking to collaborate on Open Source Codes
 - 📫 Reach me by simply collaborating in github works and repo for github users only once a month.

 <!---